davidmalcolm/gcc-python-plugin/docs/basics.rst

   * GCC: 4.6 or later (it uses APIs that weren't exposed to plugins in 4.5)

-  * Python: tested with 2.7 and 3.2; it may work with earlier versions
+  * Python: requires 2.7 or 3.2 or later

   * "six": The libcpychecker code uses the "six" Python compatibility library to smooth over Python 2 vs Python 3 differences, both at build-time and